-Detailed information regarding tuition fees and student contribution amounts is presented in Section 6 of this Handbook and in the Unit Costs information sheet on the Documents page of the CHC website.
+Detailed information regarding unit costs is available in Section 6 of this Handbook and on the Documents page of the CHC website.

 2.5 Higher Education Loan Program (HELP)

 Students who meet the eligibility requirements have access to the Australian government's Higher Education Loan Program (HELP).
 These are income-contingent loans that assist students to pay their tuition fees and student contribution amounts.
 Further information, including the eligibility requirements for FEE-HELP and HECS-HELP, are available on the HELP Loans and HELP resources pages on the Study Assist website.